w3f/Grants-Program/applications/msai.md

 These two types of account access will differ in the at access permission to external account will need to be provided by a dedicated bridging service which internally runs a HSM or Hardware Secure Module.

-Addition of MSAI parachain webassembly smart contract for effecient encryptyion and decryption if necessary although in the first instance encryption maybe provided off chain through the bridge.
+Addition of MSAI parachain webassembly smart contract for effecient encryptyion and decryption if necessary although in the first instance encryption maybe provided off chain through a separate service.
 Storage of NFT
 - An overview of the technology stack to be used
 - Image: ![](img/component.png)